 “I’ve had a very good response to Opportunity Network.
 Digitalization has opened up my startup to more investor eyeballs than I ever could have gained through in-person networking alone.
 It’s helped me gain a lot of traction.” – Joe Tagliente

 The Future of Maidbot and Robotics

 Along with digital communication, mass innovation in AI and robotics is happening now.
-The global market for robotics is expected to grow at a CAGR of 26%, reaching an industry value of $210 billion by 2025.
+The global robotics market is expected to grow at a CAGR of 26%, reaching an industry value of $210 billion by 2025.

 In the global battle against COVID-19, one of the technologies making enormous impacts on the ground is robotics.
 Hospitals are using robots to aid healthcare staff and patients.
 Robots are being deployed for disinfection, food and medication delivery, and measuring vital signs.
 In circumstances involving sanitation, robots fill a huge gap because they can perform routine disinfection tasks without transmitting diseases and germs.
 With a growing concern for public health, Maidbot is positioned nicely to own a large share of the hospitality market by offering a safe and cost-effective alternative to human cleaning services.

 Out With the Old, In With the New